sofiahuevo/PurrplingMod/README.md

 [![following][library]](https://www.youtube.com/watch?v=gFX9OVSS3fg)

-# It's time to adventure (NPC Adventures)
+# NPC Adventures (It's time to adventure)

-**THIS MOD IS IN ALPHA BUILD!** It may be unstable with some bugs.
+**THIS MOD IS IN BETA VERSION!** It's relatively stable, but may cause some bugs and issues.
 Found any defect?
 Report it and help improvement this mod.
 Any idea?
 Create a proposal on Github.
 Thanks.

 Go to an adventure with Pelican Town's villagers!
 Recruit bachelorete or bachlor and go to adventure togehter.